 Nectarine: Most varieties are self-fruitful; however, those having J. H. Hale in the parentage will require cross pollination.

 Pear: A few varieties are self-fruitful.
-But a pollinator will improve crop.
+But a pollinizer will improve crop.

-Plum: A wide diversity occurs in the plums:--about half of the varieties are self-fruitful and half are not.
-To be on the safe side pollinators should be provided.
+Plum: A wide diversity occurs in the plums.
+About half of the varieties are self-fruitful and half are not.
+To be on the safe side pollinizers should be provided.

 Quince: All varieties are self-fruitful.

 Raspberry: Black - mostly self-fruitful.
 Purple - self-fruitful.
 Red - mostly self-fruitful.
 But crop size is improved by cross pollination.